-8. For personal safety, the dryer must be electrically grounded in accordance with local codes and/or the National Electric Code ANSI/NFPA NO. 70-LATEST EDITION, or in CANADA, the Canadian Electrical Codes Parts 1 & 2 CSA C22.1-1990 or LATEST EDITION.
+8. For personal safety, the dryer must be electrically grounded in accordance with local codes and/or the National Electric Code ANSI/NFPA NO. 70-LATEST EDITION.

 NOTE: Failure to do so will VOID THE WARRANTY.

 9. UNDER NO CIRCUMSTANCES should the dryer door switches, lint door switch, heat safety circuit ever be disabled.